 Revoking or blocking Requester access to the submission tool for egregious abuse of the tool or system, including submission of frivolous, vexatious, or harassing requests, or numerous Requests that are identical, (i.e., that concern the same domain name, the same intellectual property, and the same Requester).

-Nothing in this document prevents ProvidersProvider from sharing information with one another regarding Requesters who have been revoked or blocked from their systems or who have engaged in misconduct under this Policy, including frivolous or harassing requests.
+Nothing in this document prevents ProvidersProvider from sharing information with another Provider regarding Requesters who have been revoked or blocked from their systems or who have engaged in misconduct under this Specification , including frivolous or harassing requests.

-Nothing in this document prevents a Provider from adopting andor implementing policies to publish the contact details of Customers in WHOIS, or to terminate
+Nothing in this document prevents a Provider from adopting andor implementing policies to publish the contact details of Customers in the Registration Data Directory Service, or to terminate

 privacy/proxy serviceServices to a Customer, for breach of Service Provider’s published Termsterms of Service,service or on other grounds stated in the published Termsterms of Serviceservice, even if the criteria outlined in this documentSpecification for a Request have not been met.